Diffusion through complex confining environments: fluctuating triply periodic minimal surfaces: Conclusions

 We have investigated the motion of a diffusing object through fluctuating triply periodic membrane structures.
 Our investigation was accomplished using a phase-field approach to describe the confinement of the object by the membrane, including fluctuations of the membrane.
 We have shown analytically and numerically, that adding a stochastic term to equations of motion of the phase-field membrane indeed leads to the correct statistics of interface displacements.

 In the mean squared displacement of the diffusing object, we identified two linear diffusive regimes that are separated by a plateau-like subdiffusive intermediate region that corresponds to the trapping of the particle inside a cavity of the periodic membrane structure.
 This region becomes broader when the size of the object is increased.
 The fluctuations of the membrane, particularly of the diameter of the pores, allow for the escape of a particle that would be trapped inside a given pore if the membrane surface were unperturbed.
 This effect should be directly observable, for instance, in protein diffusion through biological environments.
-Our theoretical approach allows us to separate the effect of the fluctuations of the membrane and pore size from the effect of the interaction between the diffusing object and the membrane.
-When by hand we suppressed deformation of the membrane by the diffusing object, the long-time diffusion coefficient decreased significantly.
-We concluded that the interaction between the diffusing object and the soft membrane promotes opening of the pores.
+Our theoretical approach allows us to separate the effect of the fluctuations of the membrane and pore size from the effect that the diffusing object has on the membrane.
+When by hand we suppressed deformation of the membrane by the diffusing object, the long-time diffusion coefficient remained virtually unchanged.
+We thus conclude that the dominant effect is the opening of the pores caused by fluctuations of the membrane, and not deformations of the soft membrane induced by the diffusing object.

 In the future, the dynamics of the phase field and the object should be coupled to the Navier-Stokes equation of hydrodynamic fluid flow to further include the role of the liquid environment~\cite{campeloDynamicModelStationary2006}.
 Long-range hydrodynamic interactions of the membrane with itself and with the diffusing object could be included in this way.
 Such couplings may play an important role in transport through biological systems as well.